bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fiske.md

 **Thomas Scott Fiske**  was an American mathematician who was the founder of the American Mathematical Society.

 ### Mathematical Profile (Excerpt):
-* However, it mentions his father, Thomas Scott Fiske Sr., who was the first son of David Fiske (born 1792) and his first wife Abigail Nourse.
-* David and Abigail Fiske married in January 1823.
 * David Fiske was a farmer and deacon in the Congregational Church of Amherst.
-* Thomas Scott Fiske Sr. (born 22 November 1823) was David and Abigail Fiske's first child.
 * Both Thomas Scott Fiske Sr. and Clara Pittman were descended from English families.
-* Thomas Scott Fiske Jr, the subject of this biography, had a younger brother James Porter Fiske who was born in New York City on 22 November 1866.
 * James Porter Fiske became a surgeon and we shall say a little more about him later in this biography.
 * Thomas Scott Fiske Jr attended the Old Trinity Church School in New York City, then the Pingry School in Elizabeth, New Jersey.
 * Fiske entered Columbia College in 1882, thirty years before it became Columbia University, receiving his A.B. in 1885 and his A.M. in 1886.